parrottjrs/totes-mcnotes/README.md

 This app utilizes your browser's local storage.
 This means your notes are saved to this browser and this browser alone.

+## Deleting notes

+When you delete a note, it moves into the "recently deleted" section.

+Once you're in "recently deleted" you can select notes and either delete or restore them.
+But beware-- once a note is deleted from this section, there's no way to get it back.

+Be careful!

 ### "What if I want to take my notes elsewhere?"

 I was hoping you'd ask that question!
 Here's what you want to do: